equinor/terraform-azurerm-aci/examples/private-ip-address/README.md

 # Private IP address example

-Example Terraform configuration which shows how to create Azure Container Instances with a private IP address.
+Example Terraform configuration which shows how to create an ACI container group with a private IP address.